-In this article I’m going to explain how to fix play in rear bicycle wheel.
+In this article I’m going to explain how to fix play in the rear bicycle wheel.
 I’m not going to disassemble and overhaul the entire rear hub.
 Fixing play in a bicycle wheel can be done in minutes, where overhauling and servicing an entire hub might include replacing either the cones, the bearings, or both.

 In this case, I wanted to ride on my Cannondale M300.
-When I restored this bicycle the rear hub on the none drive-side showed signs of rust.
+When I restored this bicycle the rear hub on the non drive-side showed signs of rust.
 Water had seeped in and had wreaked havoc on the cone and bearings.